-This converts pixels on the monitor to microns.
-Once you have calibrated ImageJ for this session at a given magnification, you do not need to recalibrate.
-(Make sure to check the "global" box!)
+This action converts pixels on the monitor to microns.
+When you have calibrated ImageJ for this session at a given magnification, you do not need to recalibrate.
+(Make sure to check the "global" box so that your calibration will apply to all subsequent images!)

 Test your calibration by drawing a line from the middle of one short bar to the middle of the next short bar.
 Then type "器M" or select "Measure" from the Analyze menu.
-A new window should appear that shows you your results:
+A new window should appear that shows you the length of the line you just drew.

-However, notice there are three columns that are irrelevant.
+However, notice there are three columns that are irrelevant (Mean, Min, & Max).
 To get rid of these three columns, while the Results are still displayed, choose "Set Measurements..." from the Edit menu.
 Deselect all the options as shown:

 Close the Results window by clicking on the red dot in the top left corner.
-Then type "器M" again.
+Then type "#M" again.
 If you do not see the Results window, choose "Results under the Window menu.
-Your data should just appear as length in microns, as you have calibrated Image].
+Your data should just appear as length in microns, as you have calibrated Imagel.

 Now you are ready to measure flagella.
-Rotate the objective to IOX, remove the stage micrometer slide and store it safely.
-Put a wet mount of Chlamydomonas cells on your stage and find the cells in IOX before increasing magnification to 40X.
-When you see a flagellum you want to measure, type "策G" to capture the image and then ImageJ to measure the flagellum.
-However, because flagella are not straight, you will need to select the Free Hand tool from the ImageJ window:
+Rotate the objective to 10X, remove the stage micrometer slide and store it safely.
+Put a wet mount of Chlamydomonas cells on your stage and find the cells in 10X before increasing magnification to 40X or 60X.
+When you see a flagellum you want to measure, type "#G" to capture the image and then ImageJ to measure the flagellum.
+However, because flagella are not straight, you will need to select the Free Hand tool from the ImageJ options:

-Trace the flagellum from one end to the other, then type "器M".
+Trace the flagellum from one end to the other, then type "#M".
 CAUTION: Sometimes Java programs are unstable and may crash (true on all platforms).
-Therefore, we recommend that someone record the lengths as they are measured so you won't have to repeat any measurements if ImageJ crashes.
+Therefore, we recommend that someone record the lengths in a notebook (or Excel file that you save frequently) as they are measured so you won't have to repeat any measurements if ImageJ crashes.